 Use this when you do not want people to miss out on the heavy detailing that you so painstakingly got done on your pallu.

-A slim belt in a contrasting colour both adds a modern vibe and also helps keep your shawl in place, whichever style you are draping it.
+A slim belt in a contrasting color both adds a modern vibe and also helps keep your shawl in place, whichever style you are draping it.

-Take your favourite sari and use it like a lehenga dupatta and pair it with a simple blouse and skirt.
+Take your favorite sari and use it like a lehenga dupatta and pair it with a simple blouse and skirt.